R2RITO/cities/README.md

 This is a showcase project, used to retrieve data from two different sources and upload it to GCP's BigQuery service

+It provides three different resources through an API:

+1. A resource used to query the public taxi trips database and fetch some data into the private datastore, in order to mock the customer's data warehouse

+2. A resource used to upload a csv file having GPS data of the taxis.
+This is used to mock the external private data, and saves the processed data on the private data store

+3. A resource used to create a relationship between the two previous data stores based on the timestamp of the trip.
+This way, the GPS data can be linked to a trip and used to obtain better information about the data.

 # Setup